Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

             - Returns: True or False

         - button_callback_true(): void
-            - Method to test to if user has selected the correct answer their quiz and if so then display their results
+            - Method to test if the user has selected the correct answer to their quiz and if so then display their results
             - Pre-conditions: None
             - Parameters: interaction
             - Returns: none

         - button_callback_false(): void
-            - Method to test to if user has selected the wrong answer their quiz and if so then display their results
+            - Method to test if the user has selected the wrong answer on their quiz and if so then display their results
             - Pre-conditions: None
             - Parameters: interaction
             - Returns: none

         - get_quiz_info(): void
-            - Method to collect final quiz data and store it in user's database
+            - Method to collect final quiz data and store it in the user's database
             - Pre-conditions: None
             - Parameters: self
             - Returns: none